Cardinals soar into playoff position behind ageless arms - WHIZ News

 St. Louis still has issues at closer — Alex Reyes was an All-Star in July but recently lost the job due to a string of rough outings.

-In the lineup, the biggest change has come at shortstop, where rookie Edmundo Sosa has replaced slumping Paul DeJong, an All-Star in 2019.
+In the lineup, the biggest change came at shortstop, where rookie Edmundo Sosa has replaced slumping Paul DeJong, an All-Star in 2019.

 “Great defense might not be the sexiest thing, but it helps you win a lot of games,” reliever Andrew Miller said.
 “In a lot of ways, we should be thankful it’s been a long season because it’s given us time.”